Equivalence point

 The equivalence point, or stoichiometric point, of a chemical reaction is the point at which chemically equivalent quantities of reactants have been mixed.
-For an acid-base reaction the equivalence point is where the moles of acid and the moles of base would neutralize each other according to the chemical reaction.
-This does not necessarily imply a 1:1 molar ratio of acid:base, merely that the ratio is the same as in the chemical reaction.
-It can be found by means of an indicator, for example phenolphthalein or methyl orange.
+For an acid-base reaction, the equivalence point is where the moles of acid and the moles of base would neutralize each other according to the chemical reaction.
+This does not necessarily imply a 1:1 molar ratio of acid:base, merely that the ratio is the same as the ratio in the chemical reaction.
+It can be found by means of an indicator, such as phenolphthalein or methyl orange.

-The endpoint (related to, but not the same as the equivalence point) refers to the point at which the indicator changes color in a colorimetric titration.
+The endpoint refers to the point at which the indicator changes color in a colorimetric titration.
+The endpoint is related to the equivalence point, but they will not necessarily be the same.

 Methods to determine the equivalence point

 Different methods to determine the equivalence point include: